larkox/HackatonNov2019/README.md

   - List these alerts (Usage: trigger list alert newReviews)
   - Remove these alerts (Usage: trigger remove alert newReviews alertName)

 The application on background is fetching periodically the latest reviews.
-This is used as cache, and also on later versions it will be used for alerts.
+This is used as cache and for alerts.

 ## TODO List: